Skip to main content

 Tax Practitioners Board

-The distinction between employee and contractor affects your tax, your super, and your workplace rights.
-Here is how to tell which one you are.
+The distinction between employee and contractor affects tax, super, leave and workplace rights.
+How working holiday makers can tell which one applies, and what to do if you have been misclassified.

 2 min left